Chen dynasty: Emperor Wen

 Tang dynasty portrait of Emperor Wen by Yan Liben.

 In 559, Chen Baxian fell ill, and the throne was passed to his nephew Chen Geng or Emperor Wen of Chen.
-Chen Geng eliminated separatist forces within the empire and reformed the former Liang's policies, making the dynasty more stable.
+Hearing that Emperor Wu had died, Wang Lin launched a major attack on Chen in winter 559.
+He was initially successful, but by spring 560, Hou Tian defeated Wang, and both Wang and Xiao Zhuang fled to Northern Qi.
+Chen forces took about half of Xiao Zhuang's territory, while the other half went to the Northern Zhou-supported Western Liang.
+Hou Tian negotiated with the Northern Zhou for the Western Liang to cede this territory to the Chen in spring 561.
+Emperor Wen attacked warlord Zhou Di (in Jiangxi) and sent Hou Andu against another warlord, Liu Yi (留異), who controlled modern southern Zhejiang.
+By summer 562, Hou had defeated Liu Yi, forcing him to flee to his son-in-law, Chen Baoying (陳寶應), who controlled modern Fujian.
+In spring 563, Zhou Di's forces collapsed, and he fled to Chen Baoying as well.
+Emperor Wen's forces defeated them by 565.
+Chen Geng had eliminated separatist forces within the empire and reformed the former Liang's policies, making the dynasty more stable.
 Over time, the economy of major cities was restored.

 Emperor Wen honored Empress Zhang as empress dowager.
 He created his wife Princess Shen Miaorong empress and her son Chen Bozong crown prince.
 As he inherited the throne from Emperor Wu, he did not posthumously honor his father Chen Daotan as an emperor as might otherwise have been expected, but, in order to make sure that his father would be properly venerated (which would require Chen Daotan's legal heir—Emperor Wen's brother Chen Xu—to be present to offer sacrifices to him), he created his own son Chen Bomao (陳伯茂) the Prince of Shixing instead, and created Chen Xu, who was then still at Chang'an, the capital of Western Wei's successor state Northern Zhou, the Prince of Ancheng.
 In 563, Emperor Wen himself began to offer sacrifices to Chen Daotan using ceremonies due to an emperor, but never honored his father as an emperor.

 In the Book of Chen, the historian Yao Silian wrote about Emperor Wen (referring to Emperor Wen by his temple name Shizu):

 Shizu [Emperor Wen] grew up in difficult times, and he knew much about the people's suffering.
 He was observant of things and frugal in his lifestyle.
 Ever night, he would order his servants to open the door to his sleeping quarters, to bring in the emergency submissions so that he could review them.
 He also ordered that his guards, whenever they were to change shifts, should throw their shift plates on the stone steps so that they would be loud enough to wake him.

 Emperor Wen further solidified and unified the territory of Chen, helping the economy recover and flourish.